Jorge Soler Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.1 K/9, the ninth-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.

-- The Astros' 3.77 team ERA ranks third across all MLB pitching staffs.
+- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.77).

-- The Astros will send Valdez (9-7) to the mound to make his 23rd start of the season as he aims for his 10th win.
-He is 9-7 with a 3.30 ERA and 144 strikeouts through 142 2/3 innings pitched.
+- The right-hander's last appearance was on Wednesday against the Baltimore Orioles, when he went five innings, surrendering two earned runs while allowing four hits.

-- In his last outing on Tuesday against the Baltimore Orioles, the lefty threw seven innings, allowing six earned runs while surrendering eight hits.
+- The 26-year-old has an ERA of 4.36, with 8.4 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.